alex-seville/blanket/README.md

 **All development takes place on the LIVE branch.
 Ignore master, it is unused at the moment.**

-If you're looking for a place to contribute, the ['low priority' issues](https://github.com/Migrii/blanket/issues?labels=low+priority&page=1&state=open) are probably a good introducing to the project.
+If you're looking for a place to contribute, the ['low priority' issues](https://github.com/Migrii/blanket/issues?labels=low+priority&page=1&state=open) are probably a good introduction to the project.

 ## FAQ